 If we are unable to develop new or upgraded services or decide to combine, shift focus from, or phase out a service that overlaps or is redundant with other services we offer, then our customers may choose a competitive service over ours and our revenues may decline and our profitability may be reduced.
-For example, we continue to assess the timing and potential impact of transitioning the LoopNet marketplace to a pure marketing site for commercial real estate where, eventually, all listings would be paid and users could search the site for free.
-We expect to see a short-term reduction in revenues and earnings, as well as reduced search engine optimization, when we implement this transition.
-Although we continue to assess the timing and best strategy to implement this shift and plan to seek to convert customers to higher value, more profitable annual subscription information services, which should increase revenues and earnings over time, we cannot predict with certainty whether we will be successful in shifting customers to higher value, more profitable subscriptions and, consequently, in offsetting any reduction in revenues and earnings.
-Therefore, when we make this transition, our revenues and earnings may ultimately decline.
-In addition, if we incur significant costs in developing new or upgraded services or combining and coordinating existing services, if we are not successful in marketing and selling these new services or upgrades, or if our customers fail to accept these new or combined and coordinating services, then there could be a material adverse effect on our results of operations due to a decrease of our revenues and a reduction of our profitability.
+For example, we continue to assess the impact of transitioning the LoopNet marketplace to a pure marketing site for commercial real estate where all listings are paid and users can search the site for free.
+We expect to see a short-term reduction in revenues and earnings, as well as reduced search engine optimization.
+We are working to convert customers to higher value, more profitable annual subscription information services, which should increase revenues and earnings over time, however we cannot predict with certainty whether we will be successful in shifting customers to higher value, more profitable subscriptions and, consequently, in offsetting any reduction in revenues and earnings.
+Therefore, our revenues and earnings may ultimately decline as a result of the LoopNet conversion to a pure marketing site.
+In addition, if we incur significant costs in developing new or upgraded services or combining and coordinating services, if we are not successful in marketing and selling these new services or upgrades, or if our customers fail to accept these new or combined and coordinating services, then there could be a material adverse effect on our results of operations due to a decrease of our revenues and reduction of our profitability.